Eliza7AC/agnoster-bash-color/README.md

 # agnoster-bash-color
-This configuration is used to have history line and time in different colors with agnoster theme and [Oh-My-Bash](https://ohmybash.nntoan.com/).
+This configuration of agnoster theme is used to have history line and time in different color.
 There is two available configurations: **random colors** and **fixed colors**.
 Choose the one you prefer.

 #### Prerequisite